iqbal-arif/Angular-Concepts/1-components/Angular-Component-README.md

        1. Configurable Text: Projected by ng_content by selected class
        2. Configurable Long Description: Projected by another ng_content by selected class
        3. Configurable Text Area: Projected by ng_content tag.
+          /\***\*\*\*\*** Angular Content Child Decorator \***\*\*\*\*\***/
+20. Content Child Decorator: for content projections
+    (
+    a.
+Querying Template to get component instances
+    b.
+Querying by Template References
+    c.
+Querying Collection of Elements by Viewing Children.)
+    1. Used only for component that have content projections.
+    2. To grab Reference to content in component class.
+    3. Restricted to projected ng-content only.
+Cannot query all the elements in cards component template.
+Even the parents elements cannot be queried in cards component.
+    4.